 No one wants to carry the taint of a drug conviction.
-Even though it can be just a bad decision in a night gone wild or a wakeup call to change your life, future employers aren’t always going to accept your explanations and assurances.
+First of all, many drug crimes carry stiff potential prison sentences.
+And even though it can be just a bad decision in a night gone wild or a wakeup call to change your life, future employers aren’t always going to accept your explanations and assurances.

 Worse, prosecutors and officers can be even more skeptical.
 That’s another reason it’s vital to have a skilled criminal defense lawyer on your side.
 If you’ve got a good one, you get many benefits folks just don’t think about.